BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 ### Using NFC Tags

-NFC Tags are a relatively fresh technology.
-There are some raw edges in their usage, we don't know a lot about their long-term durability, and we haven't entirely modeled the security repercussions of their usage.
-Please consider all NFC features _experimental_ at this time.
+:warning: NFC Tags are a relatively fresh technology.
+There are some raw edges in their usage: we don't know a lot about their long-term durability and we haven't entirely modeled the security repercussions of their usage.
+We _do_ know that the data being written to the Tags is not currently encrypted in any way.
+It's thus theoretically possible for someone with a strong antenna to read your NFC Tag, without you ever knowing they're doing so.

+:warning: Please consider all NFC features _experimental_ at this time.
+They are primarily intended for _developers_.
+If you do choose to use them because of their ease-of-use, we strongly suggest against putting complete information for a secret on a Tag.
+Though they may work well for encoding individual SSKR shares (as long as they are seperated!) or for sending back signed PSBTs, encoding a private key or a seed on an NFC Tag could endanger it, and definitely should not be done if you have large holdings associated with that key or seed.

 A few additional caveats about their usage:

 * Writing to a _large_, previously unused NFC Tag will not initially work from **Seed Tool**, which uses the standard Apple toolkit.
 We've had no problems with Tags up to 924 bytes, but failures with those at 8 kbytes.
-If you have a large tag that simply never writes, we suggest writing an initial record with the free [NFC Tools](https://apps.apple.com/us/app/nfc-tools/id1252962749).
+If you have a large tag that **Seed Tool** times out when writing to, we suggest writing an initial record with the free [NFC Tools](https://apps.apple.com/us/app/nfc-tools/id1252962749).
 Afterward, you'll be able to read and write fine from **Seed Tool**.
 Resolving this problem, important to allow easy writing of large seeds and PSBTs, is on our [TODO list](https://github.com/BlockchainCommons/GordianSeedTool-iOS/issues/173).
 * Writing to an NFC Tag may sometimes result in a "Stack Error".
 This is a standard Apple error that usually means that you weren't able to hover your phone in the correct proximity to the Tag within the time limit.
 Try again and the write will probably be successful.
+(This can also show up, less frequently, when reading.)
 * The life-time of unpowered NFC Tags may be as long as 10 years.
 They should be replaced every 2-3.

 ## Appendix I: Threat Modeling